 - More content means increased chance of getting search engine traffic from different keywords

-- Use WordPress TimeStamp feature to schedule posts
+- Use WordPress TimeStamp feature to schedule and automate your posts

 - Save your article ideas as drafts so you easily can have a topic when you need to write a new post